 The Keddie Wye, an insanely bold feat of railroad engineering, is a spot where two main lines diverge -- in mid-air, on trestles hundreds of feet above the canyon floor.
-It is considered one of the Seven Wonders of the Railroad World.
+It is considered one of the Seven Engineering Wonders of the Railroad World.
 It is easily visible from Highway 70.
-Look up at it and wonder how much they had to pay some suicidal ironworkers to build that structure bolt-by-bolt.
+Look up at it and wonder how much they had to pay some big-balled ironworkers to build that structure bolt-by-bolt.

 There are two surprisingly fine restaurants near the PCT.
 Much better than anything you've eaten in a long time and much better than anything to come until at least Mt.
 Shasta.
 For a section hiker who's not in a hurry it's a very simple gambit.
 At the Johnsville-Gibsonville Road cross (which may appear as the Johnsville-McCrea Road on some maps), mile 1227.5, do you have car support or not?
 Open and shut case.